JatinBhandari001/Hisaab_expensetracker/README.md

 ---

-## 📊 Future Improvements

-* User Authentication (Login & Signup)
-* Monthly Expense Reports
-* Expense Charts & Visualizations
-* Export Data to Excel/PDF
-* Budget Planning Module
-* Cloud Database Integration
-* Multi-user Support
+## Application Workflow

+1. Enter transaction details.
+2. Select the transaction type (Income or Expense).
+3. Save the transaction.
+4. Review updated financial records and balance.
+5. Delete records when necessary.

 ---

-## 🎯 Learning Outcomes
+## Learning Outcomes

-This project helped me gain hands-on experience with:
+Through this project, I gained hands-on experience with:

-* Flask Web Development
+* Flask web application development
-* CRUD Operations
+* CRUD operations
-* SQLite Database Management
+* SQLite database integration
-* HTML/CSS Integration with Flask
+* Template rendering using Jinja2
+* Frontend and backend integration
-* Deployment using Render
+* Cloud deployment with Render
-* Git & GitHub Workflow
+* Version control using Git and GitHub

+---

+## Future Enhancements

+The following improvements are planned for future releases:

+* User authentication and authorization
+* PostgreSQL database integration
+* Interactive financial dashboards
+* Expense analytics and visualizations
+* Monthly and yearly reports
+* Data export to Excel and PDF
+* Budget planning and tracking
+* Multi-user support
+* Dark mode interface

 ---